Customer Experience Doesn't Matter...Until it Does

-Consumer Reports is out with a survey today about cable TV companies.
+Consumer Reports recently published a survey about cable TV companies.
 They had a couple of not-surprising findings:

 - Consumers hate their cable companies, and

 - More and more consumers are finding alternatives to cable TV

 Both of these are well-known trends, and it's hard not to conclude that they're deeply related.
 For decades cable TV companies have enjoyed monopoly status in most markets, and since revenue growth was mostly a matter of selling bigger packages to existing customers and buying up smaller companies, cable companies have largely ignored their customer experience.

 The result is a horrible service experience (which is not only bad for customers, but is also shockingly inefficient and expensive) and years of pent-up ill-will.

 It's no wonder that when viable alternatives to traditional cable TV become available, customers started cutting the cord.
 This is especially true of younger consumers, who never got into the cable habit to begin with and don't see why they should spend hundreds of dollars a month for TV.
 For them, Netflix is much better and much cheaper.